crimx/observable-hooks/docs/examples/README.md

 ## Conditional rendering (Vanilla JavaScript)

 With observable-hooks you can have a stream of React elements.
 This is like React Suspense but armed with the incredible RxJS operators.
-If you want Suspense instead see [use-suspensible](https://github.com/crimx/use-suspensible).
+If you want Suspense instead see [Render-as-You-Fetch (using Suspense)](../guide/render-as-you-fetch-suspense.md).

 ```jsx
 import { from, of } from 'rxjs'